How to Say No to an Addict You Love

 Unfortunately, tough love rarely works.
 People recover when they have the motivation and social support, and tough love can pull that away when people often need it the most.

 Detaching with love is the concept of pulling away to protect your wellbeing and mental health, while remaining present in your loved one’s life.
 Here, you talk to them, offer support, listen nonjudgmentally, and care for that person – but you don’t invest in them.
 You know that your loved one is an addict so you don’t expect them to be better, you don’t stay up or put energy into their location or whereabouts, but you be there for them and get them into rehab when they’re ready.
 You may help to educate them, keep them safe, and offer Naloxone to prevent an overdose, but you do so knowing they are using or drinking.

 If you can stop doing things for an addict who uses you to keep using and instead start being there emotionally, but in no other way, you can stop enabling without cutting your loved one off.
 When they need to talk, you can still be there, just not financially.

 Getting your loved one into treatment is the best option to help them get better.
 A good rehab program will offer medically supported detox and will follow up with cognitive behavioral therapy, family therapy to help rebuild your relationship, and aftercare to ensure that your loved one stays clean and sober.

-If you or someone you love is struggling with drug or alcohol abuse, contact us today and speak with one of our experienced and professional intake advisors – we’re here to help.
-Beginnings Treatment Centers is located in beautiful and sunny Southern California in Orange County, which has one of the best and most active recovery communities in the United States.
+If you or someone you love is struggling with alcohol abuse, contact us today and speak with one of our experienced and professional intake advisors, we’re here to help.
+Beginnings Treatment Centers is located in beautiful and sunny Southern California in Orange County, which has one of the most active and best recovery communities in the United States.